ajs-voices/clandestine-providence-ascendant-1/manuscript/001-fear-of-flying.md

 The look the small redhead gave him mimicked my thoughts exactly _How rude!_ but I didn't say anything either.
 I stood behind her and watched as she struggled with the little man and he refused to be put down and she couldn't hold him.
 I asked, "Do you need some help?"

-The woman shook her head.
+The woman looked up and frowned then shook her head.
 "I got this."
+She looked back down to fiddle with her son's shoe.
+I'm sure she was reacting to my outer apperance, the t-shirt under a hoodie with holey jeans that were all the rage.
+I'm sure the eye liner and red tips in my hair that hung over my right eye didn't help matters either.
+I probably looked like some wanna-be goth emo kid to her.
+But I couldn't help but chuckle at the irony because she clearly did not have this.

-I couldn't help but chuckle at the irony because she clearly did not have this.
+I asked.
 "Are you sure?"

 She nodded.
 "Yeah."
 But she didn't sound very convincing.